 Molybdenum has a significantly higher melting point (2610°C) compared to the maximum operating temperature of C799 (1800°C).
 Molybdenum has excellent resistance to high temperatures and extreme thermal environments.
 It remains stable and does not readily react with other materials at temperatures commonly found in vacuum furnaces.
 Furthermore, Molybdenum has higher mechanical strength and toughness compared to C799 protection tubes, making it more durable and resistant to potential mechanical stresses or damage within the vacuum furnace environment.

 Thermocouples used in high-temperature environments are essential in industries where demanding conditions exist, such as in special vacuum furnaces.
 While regular thermocouples (type K or N) or thermocouples made of platinum have some limitations, type C and D thermocouples are specially designed to work better in very high temperatures and challenging situations that platinum thermocouples cannot handle.
-These special thermocouples provide better accuracy and reliability in extreme conditions.
+These ultra high thermocouples provide better accuracy and reliability in extreme conditions.

 For more specifications and detailed information on our range of high temperature thermocouples we suggest you download our brochure on this topic.
 Our team of experts are also available for any advice you may need and can be contacted here.